Parsimonious Gaussian mixture models with piecewise-constant eigenvalue profiles: Experiments

 \section{Experiments}

 In this section, we perform various density modeling and clustering experiments with our new MPSA models (MPSA-H for the hierarchical clustering strategy, MPSA-R for the relative eigengap strategy, MPSA-U for the bottom-up strategy and MPSA-D for the top-down strategy), and compare them to the more standard full Gaussian mixture model (GMM-F) and the spherical one (GMM-S).
+The code is publicly available on GitHub: \url{https://github.com/tomszwagier/MPSA}.
+Technical implementation details can be found in the appendix (sections~\ref{subsec:TSVD} and~\ref{subsec:details}).

 We notably perform some experiments on a synthetic dataset following the MPSA density $p(\, x \mid \theta\,) = \sum_{c=1}^C \pi_c \, \mathcal{N}(\, x \mid \mu_c, \Sigma_c \,)$~\eqref{eq:MPSA}.
 While $C$ and $\pi_c$ are arbitrary and specified for each experiment, the choice of other hyperparameters follow certain rules that we describe in this paragraph.
 The mean vectors are sampled uniformly between some prespecified bounds, i.e. $\mu_c\sim\mathcal{U}\lrp{\lrb{-b, b}^p}$.
 The covariance matrices $\Sigma_c = Q_c \Lambda_c {Q_c}\T$ are such that $Q_c$ is sampled uniformly (according to Haar's measure) in $\O(p)$, and $\Lambda_c$ has a constant relative eigengap $\delta$ between groups of eigenvalues, i.e. $\lrp{\lambda_{cj} - \lambda_{c (j+1)}} / {\lambda_{cj}} = \delta$ if $j=q_{ck}$, else $\lambda_{j} = \lambda_{j+1}$.
 The latter implying that $\lambda_{cp} / \lambda_{c1} = (1 - \delta)^{d_c-1}$, one then only needs to specify the highest eigenvalue $\lambda_{c1}$, the signal-to-noise ratio $\lambda_{cp} / \lambda_{c1}$ and the type $\gamma_c$ to fully determine the law of the covariance matrix $S_c$.
 We can now dive into the experiments.